ksu-is/WD-Username-Generator/projectroadmap.md

 - [x] Begin writing code and making the application window.
 - [x] Create at least 6 commits with detailed comments
 - [x] Create and add window application for the Generator

+# Sprint 3
+- [x] Create a powerpoint slide showing the project.